-In his latest message to residents Cllr Alan Jarrett discusses symptom-free testing, the reopening of Medway’s high streets, The Rainbow Effect and the government’s roadmap to recovery.
+In his latest message to residents Cllr Alan Jarrett discusses the next step on the government’s roadmap and looking forward to summer, including a new flexible summer events programme.

 I hope this message finds you well.